Etene Nanai-Seturo

 Etene Nanai-Seturo (born 20 August 1999) is a New Zealand rugby union player.

-Etene Nanai-Seturo is a New Zealand born Rugby Union player.
+Nanai-Seturo is a New Zealand born Rugby Union player.
 He plays fullback.
 Recently played in the New Zealand Schoolboys side and represented Counties Manukau in the Mitre 10 Cup.
 He attended Saint Kentigern College where his rugby would stand out for him.
 He currently plays for New Zealand in the Sevens Tournament, as well as, the Chiefs in the Super Rugby Competition.